Where will my data be stored?

 This data will be stored in a secure manner and your records will be assigned a unique code.
 Your records will only be identified by this unique code.
-Researchers searching in the registry therefore cannot identify you personally from the information you have access to.
-Only the person in charge of the registry (Prof. Dr. Volker Straub) and persons explicitly appointed by him will be able to “de-code” the data to get access to your personal details.
+Therefore, researchers reviewing registry data cannot identify you personally from the information.
+Only the person in charge of the registry (Professor Volker Straub, Newcastle University) and persons explicitly appointed by him will be able to “de-code” the data to get access to your personal details.

 Will my data be kept confidential?

-Your data will be kept for an indefinite period at Munich, under the responsibility of Prof. Dr. Volker Straub.
+Your data will be kept for an indefinite period in the United Kingdom, under the responsibility of Professor Volker Straub, Newcastle University.